Row Grouping

 Further details

-Depending on the specific needs, it might make sense to then hide the columns that were used as categories using CSS code, to reduce the duplication of shown information.
-For that, you can e.g. add this to the “Custom CSS” textarea on the “Plugin Options” screen of TablePress:
+Depending on the specific needs, it might make sense to then hide the columns that were used as categories, to reduce the duplication of shown information.
+For that, you can e.g. add this to the “Custom Commands” text field on the table’s “Edit” screen:

 Usage instructions